 Coconut oil can be used alone and combined with other ingredients listed here (like baking soda and essential oils).

-According to user reports, however, this little device can work some wonders cleaning teeth and gums.
+Now that I have one, I’m so glad I took the plunge!
+This little device can work some wonders cleaning teeth and gums.
 Some say the results are nothing short of miraculous.
+If you have braces or trouble with irritated gums, you definitely need to start water flossing.

 Rami Nagel suggests in his book that you use salt water for oral irrigation, which can enhance the benefits.